katzur/match-it/README.md

     - As a game creator I want the users to feel the need of coming back to the created page.

 ## Strategy
 The main goal was to create an easy to navigate ans simple memory game that displays all data in a clear and easy to read way.
-The webiste provides consistent styling across both pages, provides accessibility on different device types, and ensures that the agame itself runs without any issues.
+The website provides consistent styling across both pages, provides accessibility on different device types, and ensures that the game itself runs without any issues.
 Created code is easy to navigate, and allows implementation of future features.
 ### Project Goals
 * To provide fun and easy to navigate memory game.
 * To allow younger users to learn about geometrical shapes and colors.